-The same is true when you’re writing a story, particularly in novels, memoirs, and screenplays.
-It’s called the Rising Action, and it’s essential to get it right IF you want to write entertaining, informative, and deeply connecting stories.
+You can do this by crafting Rising Action in your plot, and it’s essential to get this right if you want to write entertaining, informative, and deeply connecting stories.

 Let’s jump in!

-Before we talk about the rising action and how to use it in your writing, let’s talk about dramatic structure or narrative structure in general.
+Before we talk about how to use the rising action in your writing, let’s talk about dramatic structure or narrative structure in general.

 Dramatic structure is an idea, originating in Aristotle’s Poetics, that effective stories can be broken down into elements.
 At The Write Practice, we define six elements of dramatic structure: